| Woodworking Home Page | Next Item | Previous Item | Bedroom | Plesums Home Page |

 Width: Most bedrooms I have measured have a logical place to put a 60 inch wide dresser, but often cannot handle a unit much larger than 60 inches.
 But a 5 foot long dresser is a nice size, as the unit above shows.
 If space is more limited, the dresser could be narrower, either reducing the storage, or moving to a higher unit, perhaps 4 drawers high and two drawers wide.

 Most bedrooms can support a chest of drawers that is 36 inches wide.
-With 6 tall drawers, this is a massive unit, so a narrower unit (perhaps 30 inches), or a unit with 5 drawers, may be sufficient.
+With 6 tall drawers, the 60 inch high chest of drawers is a massive unit, so a narrower unit (perhaps 30 inches), or a 48-50 inch high unit with 5 drawers, may be sufficient.

 Height: Typical height for a dresser is 30 inches.
 A mirror is often attached to this unit, with 24 x 36 inches of glass, so with frame the top of the mirror can easily be above 6 feet high.
 A double dresser (two drawers wide) is narrower, but is sometimes 34 to 40 inches high.
 A unit over 30 inches high would not normally support an attached mirror.

 A chest of drawers might be 60 inches (5 feet) high, but the top of the unit, and the top drawer, will be difficult to use by most people.
-Some units have fewer or shorter drawers, and are 48-50 inches tall.
+Many units have fewer or shorter drawers, and are 48-50 inches tall.
+At 60 inches tall or more, consider shelves rather than drawers at the top of the unit.

 Back to the woodworking page at www.plesums.com/wood